Saturday 2nd May 2026

 Who runs the conference?

 We’re run by a small group of women from different churches in Melbourne, who share the same convictions about the centrality of the cross and the Bible, and the same dream: to encourage ministry by women and to women.
-Our committee includes Louisa Pfitzner (St Alfred's, Blackburn North), Belinda Grant (Grace Christian Community) Erin McNamara (Mentone Baptist), Fiona McLean (Holy Trinity, Doncaster), Gabriella Djunatan (International Reformed Evangelical Church), Laura Neilson (Redemption Church, Ringwood) Melissa Dixon (Brimbank Presbyterian) and Kellie Vanderkruk (Mentone Baptist).
+Our committee includes Louisa Pfitzner (St Alfred's, Blackburn North), Belinda Grant (Grace Christian Community) Erin McNamara (Mentone Baptist), Fiona McLean (Holy Trinity, Doncaster), Gabriella Djunatan (International Reformed Evangelical Church), Kathryn Gatt (Bundoora Presbyterian), Laura Neilson (Redemption Church, Ringwood) Melissa Dixon (Brimbank Presbyterian) and Kellie Vanderkruk (Mentone Baptist).

 What happens on the day?

-God-willing our conference will still run on Saturday 2nd May 2026.
 You can either attend the conference in person at New Hope Baptist, Blackburn North, or stream the conference from home.
 Either way, we'll have two great talks, a seminar, music, an interview, book reviews and other activities to make the day memorable and encouraging.

-Why has the ticket price increased?
+Why has the ticket price changed?

 The Entrust Conference is a not for profit event.
 The ticket price covers the many costs of hosting the conference which have all increased markedly in the last couple of years.
 We had kept the ticket prices artificially low since COVID but we can no longer continue to do so.